dmg-illc/information-value/README.md

 We provide the code for each set of experiments in the paper (see `code/notebooks`), as well as for generating the alternative sets used throughout the paper (`scripts/generate`).
 The alternatives themselves consist of 1.3M generations; we publish them [here](https://doi.org/10.5281/zenodo.10006413).

+We're working on making this repository more user-friendly.
+Should you have any questions in the meantime, please reach out to m.giulianelli@uva.nl and s1301730@ed.ac.uk.